ostronic/datasaver/README.md

-# datasaver
+# Datasaver
-datasaver - reduces the MTU(that is the MSS value plus header) randomly, to minimize the data consumed by scavenging websites
+datasaver - reduces the MTU(that is the MSS value plus header) randomly, to minimize the data consumed by scavenging websites, and further prolong datausage on your Linux OSx...
+Just like the datasaver toggle button on every android devices, it does same economizing your cost metric as you surf the internet.
+F#ck NCC tariff.
+My data last long than their hair dye.

     ░█████╗░░██████╗████████╗██████╗░░█████╗░███╗░░██╗██╗░█████╗░░██████╗
     ██╔══██╗██╔════╝╚══██╔══╝██╔══██╗██╔══██╗████╗░██║██║██╔══██╗██╔════╝